ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/numerous_ants/readme.md

 It was inspired by a Dan Bader video in which a viewer asked him which of three or four if conditions were the most Pythonic/idiomatic.
 I saw that at least one variation was missing, one which would perform much better.

 Yet, I wanted to prove it.
+Proving it for a specific case was trivial.

-That was trivial.
-However, I also wanted to make a tool to do the same in the future.
+It was so trivial that I also wanted to make a tool to do the same in the future.
 Synchronous processing was simple.

 It was a good learning exercise to make it asynchronous.
+I enjoy the thought of an army of myrmidons resolving a performance decision, a Pythonic episode of Black Mirror's "Hang The DJ" for performance comparisons.

 There are probably a billion of performance comparison frameworks out there, but this is a start, just for practice, of my own.